i18next/i18next-parser/README.md

   // for that key across locales are reset to the default value, and existing translations are moved to
   // the `_old` file.

-  i18nextOptions: null
+  i18nextOptions: null,
   // If you wish to customize options in internally used i18next instance, you can define an object with any
   // configuration property supported by i18next (https://www.i18next.com/overview/configuration-options).
   // { compatibilityJSON: 'v3' } can be used to generate v3 compatible plurals.
 }